Madivoli/hotel_revenue_and_booking_analysis/README.md

 ---
 **The Efficiency Quadrant**

-By looking at the Total Booking Value, **we move beyond just seeing who pays the most per day (ADR)** and **start seeing who contributes the most to the bottom line per check-in.**
+By looking at the total booking value (TBV), **we move beyond just seeing who pays the most per day (ADR)** and **start seeing who contributes the most to the bottom line per check-in.**

-The Aviation segment is the highest-value segment in terms of revenue generated per check-in.
+The **Aviation segment is the highest-value segment in terms of revenue generated per check-in.**

 The data shows that an **Aviation booking is actually worth $299.02**, which is **higher than an Online TA booking at $229.83**.
-Furthermore, the Offline TA segment provides the longest stay duration (4.3 nights), **significantly reducing room-turnover costs compared to the 3.0-night stay of Direct guests.**
+Furthermore, the Offline TA segment provides the longest stay duration (4.326 nights), **significantly reducing room-turnover costs compared to the 2.98-night stay of Direct guests.**

+**Implications for Management**
+- **The yield balance:** While Online TAs have a slightly higher daily rate ($108), their shorter stays and high commission costs eat into the profit. **Aviation strikes the perfect balance: a high ADR ($99.48) combined with a long stay (3.74 nights).**
+- **Operational efficiency:** Because Aviation guests stay nearly a full night longer than Direct guests, **the Sarova Group has fewer "turns" (cleaning and resetting rooms), which drops its labor costs and increases the net profit of that $299 TBV.**

+**Management Recommendations**
+- To maximize profitability, the Sarova Group should **prioritize Aviation contract negotiations over traditional Online TA marketing.**
+- A single Aviation booking is worth 30% more than an Online TA booking and carries significantly lower cancellation risk and turnover cost.

+---
+---
+**GEOGRAPHIC AND BEHAVIORAL INSIGHTS**

+**Geographic Insights**